APogue/APogue.github.io/_drafts/outline-v2/2024-12-3-Outline-v2-intro.md

 In a Daily Bruin article,'Jewish students express concern over antisemitism on UCLA campus', published on Nov 19th,

-"Benjamin Kersten, a member of Jewish Voice for Peace at UCLA – a coalition of Jewish students who support Palestinian liberation – said he thinks it is important to distinguish between antisemitism and anti-Zionism.
-However, they added that they and their organization believe that Jewish grief is being used as a justification for oppression in the Gaza Strip.
+"**Benjamin Kersten, a member of Jewish Voice for Peace at UCLA** – a coalition of Jewish students who support Palestinian liberation – said he thinks it is important to distinguish between antisemitism and anti-Zionism.
+However, they added that they and their organization believe that **Jewish grief is being used as a justification for oppression in the Gaza Strip.**

 “There’s been a lot of repression on campus and a lot of claims that criticism of the state of Israel or that anti-Zionism is antisemitic,” Kersten said.
-“We’re here to very soundly say that that’s not the case.
-We’re loud and proud anti-Zionist Jews who feel very rooted in our Jewishness and in our values of equality and justice.”"
+“We’re here to very soundly say that that’s not the case. **We’re loud and proud anti-Zionist Jews** who feel very rooted in our Jewishness and in our values of equality and justice.”"

 ## Hook 4

+The statement by Kersten demonstrates the diversity of thought within the student body at UCLA.
+His point about Jewish grief, the repression of criticism of Israel and its conflation with antisemitism may be valid.
+This could have been happening.

+"Often people emphasize that the antidote to (bad, including hateful) speech is more (good) speech.
+They reassure us that in the “marketplace of ideas,” truth will always win out.
+But that’s an empirical claim, and if inspected carefully, seems naive.
+In the marketplace of music, fashion, and food, winners are often determined by popularity, not by what’s best, the highest quality, or the most truthful."

+The question becomes whether the entire truth can get lost within prevailing theories, or whether the theories themselves can change the way we see the truth.

+Anyone not deeply involved may only hear, "people are claiming antisemitism when it's only criticism of Israel."

+It doesn't help when far-Right news outlets, who regularly engage in hyperbole, co-opt the story in a fight against the "radical Left."
+"The radical left is being antisemitic, they hate all white oppressors."

+Or when the ADL claims that anti-Zionism is antisemitism but the ACLU and other legislature have pushed back calling its definition too broad.

+Where is the truth?

 The same article brought up an incident that occurred days before,